 Build a personal track record of AI-augmented results.
 Response rates, time-to-fill, quality-of-hire, candidate satisfaction - track what changes when you add AI to your workflow.
 This data makes you more valuable in salary negotiations and job interviews.
 It also helps you identify which tools actually deliver and which are just noise.

 Start simple: compare your time-to-fill and response rates from before you adopted an AI tool versus after.
 If you can demonstrate a measurable improvement - “I cut my time-to-fill from 45 days to 14 days after adopting AI sourcing” - that’s a story any hiring manager or recruiter manager wants to hear.
-Pin users, for example, report filling positions in an average of 14 days.
-That kind of before-and-after data is career-defining.
+Those using Pin, for example, fill positions in an average of 14 days.
+Before-and-after data like that is career-defining.

 The Future of Recruiting: What AI Really Means for Sourcing